The Burgers' equation with stochastic transport: shock formation, local and global existence of smooth solutions: Well-posedness results

+We assume $Q = \xi(x)\partial_x$, $s>2.$ \begin{remark} Observe that from our assumption on $Q$, \eqref{viscosidad} is simply \eqref{eq0} with one noise term, but we wish to keep the $Q$-notation for convenience. \end{remark} We establish the global well-posedness of strong solutions of \eqref{viscosidad}.
+More concretely, we prove the following theorem.

+\begin{theorem} Let $u_{0} \in H^{s} (\mathbb{T})$ for some $s> 2.$ Then there exists a pathwise unique maximal $H^s$-global solution of the viscous stochastic Burgers' equation \eqref{viscosidad}. \end{theorem} The proof follows the same strategy as the local existence proof for the Burgers' equation without viscosity \eqref{main:eq:noise} that we provided in Subsection \ref{localsection}.
+The most important part is proving the following a priori estimate.
+In this estimate, we assume that $u$ is smooth enough, but the rigorous way to do this is to regularise the equation first as we did in Subsection \ref{localsection}. \begin{proposition} Let $u_{0}\in H^{s}(\mathbb{T}),$ $T>0,$ and $u: \Xi \times [0,T] \times \mathbb{T} \rightarrow \mathbb R$ be a solution to equation \eqref{viscosidad} that we assume to be smooth enough.
+Then there exists a constant such that \footnote{The attentive reader might ask why the $H^s$-norm of the velocity in \eqref{maximum1eq} is taken to the power of two instead of four as in \eqref{tight1}, but the arguments we carry out together with the control we provide for the $L^\infty$-norm of $u$ immediately yield the bound for the fourth power.}

-Once we have proven the a priori estimate \eqref{maximum1eq} we can repeat the arguments in Subsection \ref{localsection} to obtain Theorem \ref{mainvisc}.
+\end{proposition} Once the a priori estimate \eqref{maximum1eq} is established, one can repeat the arguments in Subsection \ref{localsection} to obtain Theorem \ref{mainvisc}.
 However, since this is repetitive and tedious, we do not explicitly carry out these arguments here.
-Hence, we just provide a proof of Proposition \ref{maximum1}.
+From now on, we focus on proving Proposition \ref{maximum1}.

-\begin{proof} Let us start by computing the evolution of the $L^{2}$ norm of the solution $u$.
-First note that
+\begin{proof} We start by computing the evolution of the $L^{2}$-norm of the solution $u$.
+First note that the viscosity term has the good sign since